chanturia/TAU_PHP_API_CLIENT/docs/Api/CouponApi.md

 $api_instance = new Swagger\Client\Api\CouponApi();
 $id = "id_example"; // string | ID for the coupon being searched for.
-$company_parameter = "company_parameter_example"; // string | Company ID Parameter for the company that the Coupon is connected to.Required only if the Coupon is connected with a company.
+$companyID = "companyID_example"; // string | Company ID Parameter for the company that the Coupon is connected to.Required only if the Coupon is connected with a company.
-$brand_parameter = "brand_parameter_example"; // string | Brand ID Parameter for the Brand that the Coupon is connected to.Required only if the Coupon is connected with a Brand.
+$brandID = "brandID_example"; // string | Brand ID Parameter for the Brand that the Coupon is connected to.Required only if the Coupon is connected with a Brand.
-$store_parameter = "store_parameter_example"; // string | Store ID Parameter for the Store that the Coupon is connected to.Required only if the Coupon is connected with a Store.
+$storeID = "storeID_example"; // string | Store ID Parameter for the Store that the Coupon is connected to.Required only if the Coupon is connected with a Store.
-$merchant_parameter = "merchant_parameter_example"; // string | Merchant ID Parameter for the Merchant that the Coupon is connected to.Required only if the Coupon is connected with a Merchant.
+$merchantID = "merchantID_example"; // string | Merchant ID Parameter for the Merchant that the Coupon is connected to.Required only if the Coupon is connected with a Merchant.
-$product_parameter = "product_parameter_example"; // string | Product ID Parameter for the Product that the Coupon is connected to.Required only if the Coupon is connected with a Product.
+$productID = "productID_example"; // string | Product ID Parameter for the Product that the Coupon is connected to.Required only if the Coupon is connected with a Product.

 try {
-    $result = $api_instance->getCouponById($id, $company_parameter, $brand_parameter, $store_parameter, $merchant_parameter, $product_parameter);
+    $result = $api_instance->getCouponById($id, $companyID, $brandID, $storeID, $merchantID, $productID);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling CouponApi->getCouponById: ', $e->getMessage(), PHP_EOL;